Tag Archives: pilgrimage

 Today:

-Cheers y’all!
 After a comparatively shorter walk today (23 kms) and another boat crossing, we arrived in the capital city of this region and my final stop of this trip along the camino, Santander.
 A major port city that was founded by Romans and one I’d like to explore but will save that for when I return next year to walk another section.
-Back to the moment, today I finished and celebrated another stage of the camino with a cold, hard earned beer, my first for the trip.
+But back to the moment!
+Today I finished and celebrated another stage of the camino with a cold, hard earned beer, my first for the trip.
 I then followed up with a siesta after last night’s shitful sleep (I’m Spanish now), a refreshing swim in sparkling sea waters, some Calamari and some Cantabrian tomatoes (do put these on your list).

 No longer a pilgrim!
 A tourist with one night to relax before heading home to my incredible family who are often more excited for me than I am for myself each time I set out on a camino adventure.
 I am so fortunate to have such cheerleaders in my life.
 Now it’s my turn to go home and cheerlead for them.